Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: Numerical Experiments

-In the numerical results discussed in~\Cref{subsec:numerical_results}, we will use $\pred_{\rm True}$ to calculate an accuracy measure of the solution of an inverse problem.
-Specifically, we use the relative absolute error (RAE) of QoI retrieved by Bayesian inversion $\pred$ defined as
+In the numerical results discussed in~\Cref{subsec:numerical_results}, we use $\pred_{\rm True}$ to calculate an accuracy measure of the solution of an inverse problem.
+Specifically, we use the root-mean-squared error (RMSE) of the QoI retrieved by Bayesian inversion $\pred$ defined as